wp-plugins/quick-featured-images/README.txt

 All users who have the right to **edit others posts** have the access to Quick Featured Images.
 As long as the user roles are untouched after a fresh standard WordPress installation both Administrators and Editors can use this plugin.

-For these users the link 'Quick Featured Images' under 'Media' in the WordPress backend appears.
-All other users will not see the 'Quick Featured Images' link or will get an error message while requesting a Quick Featured Images page via a direct link.
+For these users the menu item 'Featured Images' with its sub pages appears in the WordPress backend.
+All other users will not see this menu item or will get an error message if they would request a Quick Featured Images page via a direct link.

 = Does the plugin work in a WordPress Multisite installation? =